tkomarlu/ReceiptTrack/README.md

 <br/>

-On this original csv file from which we got our clothing data, we separated and used only the Product Display Name column as our clothing category data on which the machine learning model was trained on.
+On this original csv file from which we collected our clothing data, we separated and used only the Product Display Name column as our clothing category data on which the machine learning model was trained on.
 The csv files for our other three cateogries simiarly contained extra columns that were not necesssary to train our model, so we removed those columns.

 <br/>